Dewalt-arch/pimpmyadlab/readme.md

 # INSTALLATION AND USAGE :

  On each machine Domain Contoller, Workstation1 and Workstation2 :
+ - Install the Operating System
+ - Install the Hypervisor GuestOS-Additions/Tools
+ - Reboot the vm
- Install the Operating System, Insall the Hypervisor GuestOS-Additions/Tools, reboot Copy the script to the vm
+ - Copy pimpmyadlab.ps1 to the vm

   Each run will reuire :
   start / run / cmd (as administrator)